sbancuz/Appunti/Reinforcement learning.md

 - $\epsilon$-greedy policy: that with a certain $\epsilon$ probability performs a random action otherwise it performs the best one

 The environment also has to satisfy the [[Markov property]].
+### Markov Decision processes

+A Markov Decision process is described by a tuple $\left< S,A,P,R \right>$ where $P$ is the **state transition probability matrix**.
 Since the agent has to maximize the reward it receives in the long run
 $$
 G_{t} \to \infty
 $$
-so we provide an upper bound to the payoff introducing a discount factor to the future rewards
+we have to provide an upper bound to the payoff introducing a discount factor to the future rewards
 $$
 G_{t} \dot{=} R_{t+1} + \gamma R_{t+2}+ \gamma^{2} R_{t+3}+ \dots + \gamma^{k-1} R_{t+k} + \dots < \infty
 $$